RubenPants/RobotSimulator2D/README.md

 ## TODO

 * Re-enable recurrent connections
-* Disable mutation towards no connections
+* Disable mutation towards no connections  --> and test!
 * Test input-keys in genome (GRU), what order are they? (should be sorted: -4, -1, 3, ...), reflects on sensor-input?
 * Fitness that not only takes path (at the end) in account, but also normalized time taken to reach target
 * Research: How properly identify disjoint nodes (see NEAT paper!) --> disjoint determined based on connections?